NCAR/tiegcm/doc/userguide/dirstruct.rst

             *.job
             *.out

-Here, *.inp are :term:`namelist input` files, *.job are :term:`job script` s, and *.out are stdout :term:`output` files from model runs.
+Here, \*.inp are :term:`namelist input` files, \*.job are :term:`job script`'s, and \*.out are stdout :term:`output` files from model and are validated by the input module (input.F).

-The job script(s) in your working directory contains a shell variable specifying the path to the :term:`modeldir`, so it knows where to find the source code and supporting scripts for the build process.
+The job script in your working directory contains a shell variable specifying the path to the :term:`modeldir`, so it knows where to find the source code and supporting scripts for the build process.
 The namelist input file also refers to the :term:`datadir` path for start-up and other data input files (e.g., :ref:`SOURCE <SOURCE>`, :ref:`GPI_NCFILE <GPI_NCFILE>`, :ref:`IMF_NCFILE <IMF_NCFILE>`, etc).
 These namelist parameters can use the environment variable :term:`TGCMDATA` to specify the :term:`datadir` (see section on :ref:`namelist input files <namelist>`).
+The job script shell variable :term:`tgcmdata`, if set, will override the TGCMDATA env var.

 .. _modeldir: